Furnace Operating Cost Calculator Hamilton, ON

 What is your gas rate?

-Check your gas bill for the rate per cubic metre (m³).
-The Canadian average is around $1.20/m³.
+Check your gas bill for the rate per cubic metre (mΒ³).
+Average is around $1.20/mΒ³.

-Would you like to receive a free no-obligation estimate from our local contractor partners as well?
+Would you like a free no-obligation estimate from our local contractor partners?

-Our certified partners can also give you a quote on a newer high-efficiency furnace that could cut your operating costs significantly.
+Our certified partners can quote a newer high-efficiency furnace that could cut your costs significantly.

-Please enter your contact details so our Certified contractors can provide estimates as well.
+Please enter your contact details so our certified contractors can provide estimates.

 Approximate Monthly Cost

-Important: This is just a very general estimate.
-This calculator is only meant for informational / educational purposes.
-Your actual operating costs may vary based on a range of factors.
+Important: This is a general estimate for informational purposes only.
+Your actual operating costs may vary based on thermostat settings, furnace age, local climate, and usage patterns.

 What Hamilton Homeowners Typically Pay to Heat Their Homes